JeterG/MEEP/README.md

 go inside the `backend/` directory and execute `source env/bin/activate` to enable the Python environment.

+Then, set up the Flask environment variables.

+`export FLASK_APP="meep"`
+`export FLASK_ENV="development"`

+Finally, start the Python server with `flask run`.
 ## Frontend
 Frontend is a React project.
 Install and configure NodeJS on your system, then in a terminal, navigate to the frontend folder.

 Perform `npm install` to install the dependencies, and then run `npm start` to run a local development server for the React app.
 It will be listening on `localhost:8090`, so navigate there in the browser.

 Webpack will take the contents of `app/index.jsx` and compile them to `public/bundle.js`.
 The webpack dev server is installed with a hot-reloading plugin.
 Every time you modify the "index.jsx" file, the webpage will automatically reload with your changes.